Presentations, Speaking Engagements and Community Involvement

 • The gifted experience

-• Mental health concerns and treatment in the gifted and highly sensitive populations
+• Mental health concerns and treatment in neurodivergent populations

 • And many others! (please send us your ideas)